gdsbook/book/notebooks/02_geospatial_computational_environment.md

 menu (the command _palette_), and a list of all the open windows inside the lab.

-### Python and Open Source Packages
+### Python and open source packages

 The main component of this book relies on the Python programming language.
-Python is a high- level programming language used widely in (data) science.
+Python is a high-level programming language used widely in (data) science.
 From satellites controlled by NASA[^nasa] to courses in economics by Nobel Prize-winning professors[^quantecon], Python is a fundamental component of "consensus" data science {cite}`donoho201750`.
 This book uses Python because it is a good language for beginners and high-performance science alike.
 For this reason, it has emerged as one of the main